 McGuinness was the first female graduate of UCD’s Bachelor of Science degree in Agricultural Economics in 1980, in 1984 she completed a diploma in accounting and finance before entering politics in 2004 when she was elected to the European Parliament as a Fine Gael candidate.
 She would spend 16 years in the European Parliament before she was put forward for the European Commissioner role in 2020 a role she was ultimately elected to and has served in since.

-The second favourite to be the next President of Ireland is Frances Black at odds of 4/1.
-Those odds imply there is a 20% chance she will become the next President of Ireland.
+The third favourite to be the next President of Ireland is Mary Lou McDonald at odds of 4/1 suggesting a 20% chance she becomes the next President of Ireland.

 Bertie Ahern